BassCht/vending-machine/README.md

 jquery vending machine

 HOW TO RUN
+1.Clone
-> Double click the index.html
+2.Double click the index.html